 One important question people relocating to a new area are confronted with is how to choose the right school for their child.
 And with so many educational choices here in Memphis, the prospect can seem daunting.
 But it’s one of those good problems.
 There are many excellent private, public, parochial, charter, optional and adult schools available to residents.

-The Memphis metro area has 18 public school districts, 100 private schools, and more than 250,000 students.
+The Memphis metro area has 18 public school districts, over 100 private schools, and more than 250,000 students.
 Memphis area schools annually attract national recognition and honors for the innovative programs and academic excellence provided to students of all ages.

 Many of Memphis’ and America’s greats were products of the Memphis City School system, including entertainers such as Isaac Hayes, Kathy Bates, and Elvis Presley and entrepreneurs such as Avron B. Fogelman and Abe Plough.